freezer333/nodeaddons/_posts/2016-01-04-async-addons-with-nan-for-the-new-year-and-ebook-content-updates.md

 blog: true
 newsletter: true
 short: true
+post_title:  "Async Addons with Nan for the New Year (and eBook content updates)"
 title:  "Async Addons with Nan for the New Year (and eBook content updates)"
 date:   2016-01-04 15:40:56
 permalink: /async-addons-with-nan-for-the-new-year-and-ebook-content-updates/